chromium/chromium/chromeos/components/sync_wifi/README.md

 credentials across devices.
 This component will receive changes from the Chrome sync server as well as monitor local changes to the network list and keep the two network lists in sync with each other.
-Local changes will be monitored using chromeos::NetworkStateHandler and updated using chromeos::NetworkConfigurationHandler.
+Local changes will be monitored using ash::NetworkStateHandler and updated using ash::NetworkConfigurationHandler.
 Changes from the server will be received through the syncer::ModelTypeSyncBridge interface.

 Only password protected networks which were added by the specific user will be